Configuring Vitest for Next.js App Router

 });

-src/setup.ts registers DOM matchers, polyfills missing browser APIs, and establishes global mock hoists.
+src/setup.ts registers DOM matchers, polyfills missing browser APIs, and establishes global mock hoists:

 import '@testing-library/jest-dom';